-REMEMBER: The IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
-In addition, IRS does not threaten taxpayers with lawsuits, imprisonment or other enforcement action.
-Recognizing these telltale signs of a phishing or tax scam could save you from becoming a victim.
+The IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
+Recognize the telltale signs of a scam.
 See also: How to know it’s really the IRS calling or knocking on your door

 Scams Targeting Tax Professionals